PEP 690 – Lazy Imports

 Common Python code style prefers imports at module level, so they don’t have to be repeated within each scope the imported object is used in, and to avoid the inefficiency of repeated execution of the import system at runtime.
 This means that importing the main module of a program typically results in an immediate cascade of imports of most or all of the modules that may ever be needed by the program.

-Consider the example of a Python command line program with a number of
+Consider the example of a Python command line program (CLI) with a number of

 subcommands.
 Each subcommand may perform different tasks, requiring the import